zloirock/core-js/README.md

 ```
 If you need already bundled version of `core-js`, use `core-js/bundles/core.js` or `core-js/bundles/core.min.js` from `npm` package.

-Warning: if you use `core-js` with the extension of native objects, require all needed `core-js` modules at the beginning of entry point of your application, otherwise, conflicts may occur.
+Warning: if you use `core-js` with the extension of native objects, require all needed `core-js` modules at the top of entry point of your application, otherwise, you can have conflicts.

 ### CommonJS
 You can require only needed modules, like in examples in examples at the top of `README.md`.
 Available entry points for methods / constructors and namespaces: for example, `core-js/es/array` (`core-js-pure/es/array`) contains all [ES `Array` features](#ecmascript-array), `core-js/es` (`core-js-pure/es`) contains all ES features.